Sue: Steve Gallagher. Why does that name ring a bell?

-When we reach the bridge of the ship, Sue encounters its human crew.
+When we reach the ship’s bridge, Sue is introduced to its human crew.

 Me: Just Hopkirk, actually.

-Down below, two manual workers, Aldo and Royce, toss a coin, which suddenly freezes in mid-air.
+Two workers, Aldo and Royce, toss a coin which suddenly freezes in mid-air.

 Sue: That coin has been pixellated to ****.
 Quantel was a bit crap in the early 1980s, wasn’t it?

-A crew member named Sagan catches Sue’s eye (I can’t imagine why).
+A crew member named Sagan immediately catches Sue’s eye.
+I can’t imagine why.

 Sue: It’s Vince Vicious – the love child of Sid Vicious and Vince from Queer As Folk.

-Sue: They are bickering again.
+Sue: They’re bickering again.
 In real life, I mean.
-I wish you hadn’t told me that they keep falling out with each other.
-I can’t stop noticing it and it makes me feel sad.
+I can tell.
+I wish you hadn’t told me they kept falling out.
+I can’t stop noticing it and it’s making me feel sad.

 At least Adric seems happy.

-Sue: Adric is so nice to K9.
-Aww, he just stroked his head.
-They have definitely bonded.
+Sue: Adric is lovely to K9.
+See, he just stroked his head.
+They’ve definitely bonded.

-Back on the spaceship, a time sensitive lion named Biroc is having a bad time.
+Back on the spaceship, a time-sensitive lion named Biroc is having a terrible time.

 Sue: What’s wrong with Lenny?

-Biroc manages to escape from his captors.
-Sue sighs.
+As Biroc escapes from his captors, Sue sighs.

-Sue: I hate it when they do that on Doctor Who, and they do it a lot.
+Sue: I hate it when they do that on Doctor Who, and they do it an awful lot.
 Why not use a Spock-like neck pinch or something like that?
-When the monsters knock people out without even trying, it looks pathetic.
+When the monsters can knock people out without even trying, it looks pathetic.

-On the TARDIS, the Doctor prepares to generate a non-determinate action.
+Back on the TARDIS, the Doctor hopes to generate a non-determinate action.

 Sue: I miss the Doctor’s old scarf.
-I’m glad it’s still there on his hat stand.
-It’s very reassuring.
+I’m glad it’s still there on the hat stand, though.
+It’s reassuring.

 Romana is worried about the consequences of taking Adric out of his own universe.

-Sue: She’s just looking for an excuse to get rid of Adric.
-I don’t like this side to Romana.
-She can be quite catty when she wants to be.
+Sue: She’s just looking for an excuse to get rid of him.
+I’m not too keen on this side to Romana.
+She can be quite catty when she wants.

-The TARDIS console explodes suddenly, and then the doors open out onto a white void.
+The TARDIS console explodes violently as the doors open on a white void.